 All dogs must be on a leash and under the control of a responsible person while in the Common Areas.
-All dog waste (including dog waste on un-landscaped areas within the Common Areas) must be picked up and disposed of properly.
-To this end, persons who are walking their dogs in the Common Areas are encouraged to carry a disposal bag while walking their dogs in the Common Areas to pick up and dispose of pet waste in the Common Area trash containers during the walk.
-Removal of pet waste also is encouraged in the unimproved open space surrounding the Development.
+All dog waste must be picked up and disposed of properly.
+To this end, persons who are walking their dogs in the Common Areas are encouraged to carry a disposal bag while walking their dogs in the Common Areas to pick up and dispose of pet waste.
+The bag can then be deposited in a dumpster during the walk.
+Removal of pet waste is also encouraged in the unimproved open space surrounding the development.